Laundry Service: Singles

-"Whenever, Wherever" was released as the lead single from Laundry Service in early October 2001.
+"Whenever, Wherever" was released as the lead single from Laundry Service on 30 August 2001.
 The song was commercially successful, peaking at number one in countries including Australia, Austria, France, Germany Italy, and more than 14 countries worldwide.
 In the United States, "Whenever, Wherever" became Shakira's first single to chart on the Billboard Hot 100 chart and peaked at number six.
-It stood as the singer's highest peaking single on the chart until "Hips Don't Lie" reached number one in 2006.
+It stood as the singer's highest-peaking single on the chart until "Hips Don't Lie" reached number one in 2006.
 "Whenever, Wherever" narrowly missed peaking atop the chart in the United Kingdom by reaching number two.
 "Suerte", the Spanish-language version of the song, was also released and peaked at number one in Spain and on the US Billboard Hot Latin Songs chart.
 "Whenever, Wherever" attained numerous record certifications around the world, including multi-platinum certifications in Australia, Belgium, and Switzerland, platinum certifications in the United Kingdom, and a diamond certification in France.
 The accompanying music video of the song, which features Shakira belly dancing in various locations, was directed by Francis Lawrence and became popular on music video television channel MTV.

 "Te Dejo Madrid" was released as the second single from the album in January 2002.
 It peaked at number seven in Spain but performed poorly on the Latin record charts in the United States, peaking at number 45 on the Billboard Hot Latin Songs chart.
 Spanish bullfighter Julián López Escobar, better known by his stage name El Juli, filed a lawsuit against Shakira for using scenes of one of his performances in the music video for "Te Dejo Madrid" without his permission.